hectormc8426/61040-final-project-gqhc-experiments/README.md

 - `404` Content does not exist
 - `409` User has not rated content

-### 'GET /api/rating/:contentId' - Get net rating for content
+### 'GET /api/rating/:contentId' - Get net rating score for each category on content

 **Returns**

 - `200` Success message
-- `rating` Get an averaged rating based on all ratings on content
+- `ratings` A JSON<string, number> mapping category to content's net score in that category

 **Throws**